LinkedSoftwareDependencies/Components-Generator.js/README.md

   Options:
-       -p <package>      # The directory of the package to look in -c <className>    # The class to generate a component for -l <level>        # The level for the logger
-       -o <outputPath>   # Write output to a specific file --print           # Print to standard output
-       --help            # Show information about this command
+       -p <package>      # The directory of the package to look in -c <className>    # The class to generate a component for -o <outputPath>   # Write output to a specific file -l <level>        # The level for the logger --print           # Print output to standard output --help            # Show information about this command
 ```